satishbwnj/atlas2-migration-agents/README.md

 # 🧠 Atlas 2.0 Multi-Agent Migration Shell

-This repository contains the **foundational shell** for a multi-agent based migration assistant, purpose-built to support the **JPMC Hackathon** project titled:
+This repository contains the **foundational shell** for a multi-agent based migration assistant, purpose-built to support the **Hackathon** project titled:

 ### 📌 *Leveraging Multiple Large Language Model (LLM) Agents and Workflow for Atlas 2.0 Migration*